MDLlife/blog/content/en/2018-14-10-mdl-talent-hub-android-wallet-store.md

 show_in_top: show
 ---

-## MDL Talent Hub is releasing the Android Wallet on Google App Store.
+## MDL Talent Hub is releasing the Android Wallet on Google Play Store.

-Today marks a huge milestone on our path, the release of the Android Wallet on Google App Store.
+Today marks a huge milestone on our path, the release of the Android Wallet on Google Play Store.
 We would like to invite you to join the testing program for an unreleased version of the MDL Wallet app.

 ![Permission to use camera](/images/2018-11-14/mdl-wallet-store.jpg)